A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions

-Despite the many applications and growing use of deep perceptual loss, there has been relatively little effort in investigating how to best utilize the method.
+Despite the growing use and popularity of deep perceptual loss, there has been relatively little effort in investigating how to best utilize the method.
 Most works pick a pretrained architecture without further investigation.
-Rare works investigate a few different models~\cite{dosovitskiy2016generating} or a few different feature extraction points~\cite{mosinska2018beyond}.
-While studies exist that cover how useful different models are for general feature learning applications~\cite{yosinski2014transferable, kornblith2019do, zhuang2021comprehensive} and deep perceptual similarity~\cite{kumar2022surprising}, no such studies exist for deep perceptual loss.
+Rare works investigate a few different models~\cite{dosovitskiy2016generating} or a few different feature extraction layers~\cite{mosinska2018beyond}.
+While studies exist that cover how useful different models are for general feature learning applications~\cite{kornblith2019do, yosinski2014transferable, zhuang2021comprehensive} and deep perceptual similarity~\cite{kumar2022surprising}, no such studies exist for deep perceptual loss.